j-u-p-iter/regexp-parser/PLAN.md

 - look at Vercel projects and try to simulate them;
 - look at AdonisJS Framework projects and try to reimplement them.
 - try to reimplement this super thing: https://github.com/sindresorhus/execa#readme
+- great amount of tools to investigate and reimplement: https://github.com/sindresorhus/awesome-nodejs